3 killed in Kogi chieftancy tussle, 20 houses razed – The Sun Nigeria

 Emmanuel Adeyemi, Lokoja

-Three people were killed in Thursday in Akwu community of Ankpa local government of Kogi State following a crisis that erupted between two clans over chieftaincy tussle.
+Three people were killed Thursday in Akwu community of Ankpa local government area of kogi state following a crisis that erupted between two clans over a chieftancy tussle.

-According to an eye witness account, the fragile peace in the community over the Onu Awku stool degenerated to crisis on Wednesday night and spread to Thursday when some youths from opposing clans engaged themselves in a free for all killing three people and razing many houses.
+According to an eye witness account the fragile peace in the community over the Onu Awku stool degenerated to crisis on Wednesday night and spread to Thursday when some youths from both opposing clans engaged themselves in a free for all killing three people and razing many houses.

-‘We retrieved three bodies and evacuated many injured to health centers and hospitals in Ankpa and it’s environs,” the account added.

-Our correspondent learnt that among the houses burnt were those of the administrator for Ankpa Local Government Area, Mr John Aduga.
+Daily Sun learnt that among the houses burnt were those of the Administrator for Ankpa Local Government Area, Mr John Aduga.

-The sdministrator’s kinsman is said to be one of the contenders to the stool

-The state police command through its Public Relations Officer, DSP William Aya, confirmed the incident to our correspondent on Thursday.

 He explained that apart from the three lives lost and houses torched, five motorcycles were also burnt in the fracas.